pat-s/Website/content/files/r_server_user_guide.md

 where “URZ_username” is your university username (not the one you use on the server!).
 This identifies you as a temporary member of our group and gives you the remote access rights for the RStudio Server port.

+## 5.2 Shiny server

+Shiny server is running on MCCOY.
+To launch your shiny apps, simply put the respective `server.R` and `ui.R` files in a folder `ShinyApps` in your home directory, e.g. `~/patrick/ShinyApps/hello/server.R`.
+You can then access the shiny app via the following URLs: mccoy.geogr.uni-jena.de/shiny/patrick/hello or mccoy.geogr.uni-jena.de:3838/patrick/hello

 # 6. Executing long running/parallel processing jobs